 ‘Open to Australian primary school students.
 Word limit is 400 words.
 Judged by the one and only Andy Griffiths !
 Full terms and conditions are found here’.

-Entries are usually due at the beginning of October and winners announced at the end of November.
-Exact dates will be supplied once these are advised.
+Entries previously opened in early July and closed at the beginning of October.
+Winners were announced at the end of November.
+Exact dates once these are advised.

 ‘The prize is open exclusively to Australian secondary school students.
 Submissions of fiction or non-fiction may be up to 3 000 words in length.
 Submissions of poetry may be up to 100 lines in length’.
 Details on the site.